xcir/libvmod-parseform/README.rst

 	Need to call std.cache_req_body before using this.
 	Support content-type is "application/x-www-form-urlencoded" and "multipart/form-data" and "text/plain".
 Attention
-	This function does not care for binary.
+	Does not care for binary, if set encode=raw.
+	Output by percent encode, if set encode=urlencoded.
 Example
         ::